Who Is This Credit Card Best For?

 Gold Status from day one

-- Free weekend night rewards: After you spend $15,000 on eligible purchases for the year, you’ll get a free weekend night; and you’ll get a second one if you reach $60,000.
+- Free weekend night rewards: After you spend $15,000 on eligible purchases for the year, you’ll earn a free weekend night; and you’ll earn a second one if you reach $60,000.

 - Airport lounge access: You’ll get 10 free visits a year to airport lounges in the Priority Pass Select network.
 Considering that an annual pass with 10 visits normally costs $299, that’s a great value—assuming you use the lounge visits.

-- Gold Status from day one: This lets you earn more points when you stay at Hilton properties.
+- Gold Status from day one: This is the second-highest status in the Hilton rewards ecosystem and lets you earn more points when you stay at Hilton properties.
 Plus, you’ll get every fifth night free if you book five consecutive award nights.
-And if you spend $40,000 on the card in a calendar year, you’ll get a further bump up to Hilton Honors Diamond Status (bringing even more perks, including executive lounge access) through the end of the next calendar year.
+And if you spend $40,000 on the card in a calendar year, you’ll earn a further bump up to Hilton Honors Diamond Status (bringing even more perks, including executive lounge access) through the end of the next calendar year.

 - Low-value points: Hilton Honors points are not worth as much as points from other hotel rewards programs, which limits the value of the relatively large welcome bonus.
 The card’s high rewards-earning rates help offset the low average point value, but it’s still something to keep in mind when comparing offers.